Expand algebraic expressions containing brackets and simplify the resulting expressions.

 This is level 10: expanding products of three binomials (cubic expressions).
-You can earn a trophy if you get at least 9 correct and you do this activity online.
+You will be awarded a trophy if you get at least 9 answers correct and you do this activity online.

 Simplify the following expressions by removing the brackets.
 Order the terms in your answers so that variable terms come before the constants and the variables are in decreasing power order.
-Use the [²] and [³] buttons to insert exponents into your answer .
+Use ^2 or ^3 to insert exponents into your answer .

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.